breuner/elbencho/contrib/storage_sweep/README.md

    Benchmarking](https://www.snia.org/educational-library/why-and-how-ssd-performance-benchmarking-2011)
    for a more in-depth discussion.
-A quick glance of the six full sweep plots ![the six full sweep plots](pics/6_overall_sweep_plots.png) should shoud make it evident that although they are similar, but not identical.
+A quick glance of the six full sweep plots ![the six full sweep plots](pics/6_overall_sweep_plots.png) should make it evident that although they are similar, but not identical.

 Many other uses are possible.
 It's up to one's creativity and imagination.